RadiusNetworks/proximitykit-documentation/docs/overview.md

 ---

+## Developing Apps with Proximity Kit

+Proximity Kit is avaliable on both iOS and Android.
+See below for details on getting started with your platform.

+<a class="btn" href="ios">iOS SDK Docs</a> <a class="btn" href="android">Android SDK Docs</a>

+---

+## RESTful Admin API

+The [Proximity Kit API](api) provides programmable access to the rich content about your App's Kit.
+It is designed to integrate Proximity Kit with other systems.
+It is specifically intended to provide access to the features and functionality available through the web interface.

+---

 ## Beacon Hardware

 While Proximity Kit will work with beacons that implment iBeacon™ Technology or that follow the [AltBeacon Standard](http://altbeacon.org/).
 This is subject to mobile device operating system and hardware support.